Activities in Stehekin

 Complimentary bikes for guests at the Silver Bay Inn Resort or rent a bike at Discovery Bikes.

-Offered every morning, mid-June through mid-September, the tour takes you on a scenic paddle over old Stehekin and the site of the “Field Hotel” as you travel on to see the native pictographs along the western lakeshore.
+Offered every morning, mid-June through mid-September, the guided kayak tour takes you on a scenic paddle over old Stehekin and the site of the “Field Hotel” as you travel on to see the native pictographs along the western lakeshore.